facelessuser/coloraide/docs/src/markdown/average.md

 approach if a cylindrical space is used.

 /// note | Achromatic Colors
-When a color is achromatic, the hue will always be considered powerless, regardless of whether the color has an explicit hue or not.
+When a color is considered achromatic, the hue will always be considered powerless, regardless of whether the color has an explicit hue or not.
 ///

 ```py play